Bentonite clay is one of my best natural hair products. It has a lot of benefits for curly hair including cleansing without stripping.

 Bentonite clay is one of the key steps in the max hydration method.

 You can read more on this at Max Hydration Method for Natural Hair: A Comprehensive Guide.

 However, you don’t have to practice the max hydration method to get the benefits of bentonite clay for your hair.

-This article will cover bentonite clay benefits, how I use bentonite clay on my hair, best brands of bentonite clay and answers to FAQs about using bentonite clay on hair.
+This article will cover bentonite clay benefits, how I use bentonite clay on my hair, the best brands of bentonite clay, and FAQs about using bentonite clay on hair.